mahavedalla/mahavedalla/docs/questions/nibbana/can-nibbana-be-clung-to.md

-# Can Nibbāna be clung to?
+Question: Can Nibbāna be clung to?
 Answer in Brief: Yes.
  Category: Nibbāna
 Sutta References: -